 Until now, there hasn’t been a way for consumers to assess what is ‘made in the UK’ for anything they might buy.
-YouK is the world’s first national consumer products web app, containing approximately 95%+ of everything made in the UK.
+YouK is the world’s first national consumer products web app, containing 95%+ of everything made, designed or produced in the UK.

 Brands and products are given a YouK Score to help you identify which goods are made locally.
 But what does ‘Made in the UK’ mean?

 Sometimes it’s obvious.
 We can grow food in UK farms or eat fish landed by the UK fleet.
 For other products, there may be a complex mix of where the raw materials come from, where R&D takes place and the design and manufacturing locations.

 Our YouK Score system fills a gap, providing consumers with relevant and transparent information about the products they buy.
 The YouK Score assesses three key features:

 YouK scores the UK input materials for a product, or a brand’s range of products.
 When the input material is a big part of the economic value, such as for food and textiles, this is scored highly; when the input material is a relatively small component, less so, such as for carbonated drinks and pharmaceuticals.